 The northeastern side of Drainage Basin 6 contains a portion of the operational area for three air cargo carriers; activities performed by the cargo carriers in this area include loading/unloading cargo onto their airplanes, and container storage.
-Aircraft, vehicle, and equipment fueling and maintenance are also conducted here.
+Aircraft, vehicle, and equipment fueling and maintenance also are conducted here.
 The Aircraft Fuel Storage Facility (FSF) is located on the northwest side of the drainage basin.
-There are two 1-million-gallon jet fuel ASTs within secondary containment located at the FSF.
-This facility is equipped with a 12,000-gallon oil-water separator (OWS) plus an 8,000-gallon holding tank to treat fuel spills.
-There are also jet fuel, diesel, and gasoline loading and unloading areas with spill containment, an equipment pad with spill containment, gasoline and diesel underground storage tanks (USTs), and a foam equipment building with a 1,500-gallon AST containing a 3% aqueous foam concentrate.
+There are two 1-million gallon above-ground jet fuel storage tanks (ASTs) within secondary containment located at the FSF.
+This facility is equipped with a 12,000-gallon oil water separator (OWS) plus an 8,000-gallon holding tank to treat fuel spills.
+There are also jet fuel, diesel, and gasoline loading and unloading areas with spill containment, an equipment pad with spill containment, gasoline and diesel USTs, and a foam equipment building with a 1,500-gallon AST containing a 3% aqueous foam concentrate.
 Although located on the opposite side of the runway from the FSF, Drainage Basin 6 also includes the airport Remote Fueling Facility (RFF) used to dispense fuel from the FSF to mobile aircraft refueling tanker trucks.
 The mobile refueling tanker trucks have the capacity to hold from 750 to 15,000 gallons, depending on the size of truck.
 The fuel reaches the RFF dispensers via an underground pipeline from the FSF.
+The

-The RFF has four single-position refueler loading islands with spill containment, an OWS, one 3,000-gallon underground reclaimed fuel tank, and a 12,000-gallon capacity blind sump used to capture storm water runoff at the dispenser islands.
+RFF has four single-position refueler loading islands with spill containment, an oil water separator, one 3,000-gallon underground reclaimed fuel tank, and a 12,000-gallon capacity blind sump used to capture storm water runoff at the dispenser islands.

-Between the FSF and the air cargo carrier area is an Authority equipment and materials storage area, referred to as the "boneyard," which provides storage for various parts and equipment.
+Between the FSF and the air cargo carrier area is an Authority equipment and materials storage area, referred to as the "boneyard," containing both solid waste and hazardous waste accumulation areas, and storage for various parts and equipment.
 The boneyard is just north of the Air Traffic Control Tower (ATCT).
-The 90 Day Facility was put into service in 2016 and is the designated storage area for both solid waste and hazardous waste accumulation before waste is properly disposed.
-The 90 Day Facility is located between the ATCT and CRDC.
-Adjacent to the bonevard is the CRDC serving as a central delivery location for food, beverage, retail and other goods.
+Adjacent to the boneyard is the CRDC serving as a central delivery location for food, beverage, retail and other goods.
 This facility was constructed with several proprietary trench drain filter and grate inlet skimmer BMPs.
-The ARFF is located to the south of the FSF.
+The Airport Rescue and Fire Fighting Facility (ARFF) is located to the south of the FSF.
 The ARFF station participates in fire fighting vehicle and equipment testing at least once per year on a large concrete pad called the north ramp area, just to the east of the ARFF facility.
-The north ramp area drains through two 25,000-gallon OWSs.
+The north ramp area drains through two oil water separators.
 Also located in Drainage Basin 6 are portions of the runway, taxiways, and the vehicle service road.
-Solid waste from runway rubber removal are disposed of in the dewatering bin, located just east of the ATCT.
-Wastewater from the runway rubber removal, power washing of sidewalks, daily ramp scrubbing, and aircraft cleaning are disposed in the wash rack located in Basin 8.
-Ramp sweeping solid waste is dumped at the lined lowboy west of the ATCT and the waste water is disposed at the wash rack.
-A contractor is responsible for disposal of waste and waste water generated in both the lowboy and the dewatering bin.

 This drainage basin also includes the old Commuter Terminal ramp area and new parking lots in the southern portion of the drainage basin.
-The Commuter Terminal now serves as the Authority Administration Building and no longer has flights arriving or departing.
-The ramp area is used occasionally for aircraft maintenance, equipment storage, and cargo related operations.
-Near the old Commuter Terminal are 140 and 190 gallon capacity diesel ASTs for the generators.
-A portion of the old Commuter Terminal ramp drainage is directed towards a storm drain inlet equipped with a 5,000-gallon capacity OWS.
+The Commuter Terminal now serves as Authority offices and no longer has flights arriving or departing, or any ramp activities.
+Near the old Commuter Terminal are 140 and 190 gallon capacity diesel ASTs.
+A portion of the old Commuter Terminal ramp drainage is directed towards a storm drain inlet equipped with a 20,000-gallon capacity oil water separator.
 The parking lots were constructed with several new treatment control and LID BMPs including hydrodynamic separators, permeable asphalt strips, and a high-rate media filter.
 Storm water runoff from adjacent properties, those to the north of SAN, flows in a southerly direction into Basin 6.